giacomocaironi/Kart/README.md

 # Disclaimer
 Kart is not yet ready to use in a real-world scenario because it is in its early stage of its life and its api can change abruptly each minor verision.

-If you want an example of a simple site you can look at the test_* folders

-A complete explanation of the architecture and a step-by-step tutorial will be written soon
+I am currently writing the [documentation](https://giacomocaironi.github.io/Kart) of kart but it is by no mean complete.
+If you want to know how to use Kart in the meantime you can look at the docs folder, where the documentation is held, and the the source code of [my personal site](https://giacomocaironi.github.io) which is generated using kart